 Dog grooming is one of your dog's basic needs and an important part of dog ownership.
 Just like people, dogs need grooming to look and feel their best.

 You probably wouldn’t feel too great if you went months without having a wash, combing your hair or brushing your teeth!
-Well a dog is the same.
+Well, a dog is the same.
 Fortunately, however, dogs do not need to bathe as often as people.
 But you do need to learn how much grooming your dog actually needs and keep it on a schedule.

-A dog’s grooming needs depends on their breed and hair type.
+A dog’s grooming needs depend on their breed and hair type.
 Long-haired dogs usually require daily brushing to prevent matting and tangling of hair.
 Medium-haired dogs may be prone to matting and tangles and should be brushed at least weekly.
-Short-haired dogs can typically go a few weeks in-between brushing.
+Short-haired dogs can typically go a few weeks in between brushing.
 Dogs with continuously growing hair, such as the Poodle or Shih Tzu, typically need their hair cut every 2-4 weeks depending on the breed of the dog and the style of the cut.
 This task is often best left to professional groomers, though many dog owners are able to learn some basic maintenance haircuts.

 If you and your caregivers are interested in learning professional dog grooming skills, encourage an adult in your family to sign up for some dog grooming classes.